Tatty13/chatty-ai/README.md

 ---

+## Features

+* 🎤 voice message recording and transcription
+* 🤖 getting text message from OpenAI
+* 💬 actions with messages (save/remove from saved)

+---

 ## Project API and libraries

 * [Microphone Recorder to Mp3](https://www.npmjs.com/package/mic-recorder-to-mp3) - records a microphone audio input and get an audio/mp3 file in the end.